 Associate Professor, Industrial and Systems Engineering

-Dr. Jennifer Pazour’s research and teaching interests focus on the development and use of analytical models to guide decision making for supply chain and logistics challenges.
+Dr. Jennifer Pazour’s research and teaching interests focus on the development and use of mathematical models to guide decision making for supply chain and logistics challenges.
 Her research has made contributions to military logistics, distribution and transportation systems, healthcare logistics, on-demand supply chains, and peer-to-peer resource sharing systems.
+To close the gap between current distribution operations and customer expectations, a recent focus of her team is rethinking supply chain design to meet the demands of modern distribution.
 For more information, please see Dr. Pazour's publications and website: https://jenpazour.wordpress.com/

-Jen fundamentally considers herself a modeler, who develops mathematical representations of real-world systems and preocesses in order to better understand, design, and operate such systems and processes.
+Jen fundamentally considers herself a modeler, whose core intellectual strength is in the development of mathematical representations of complex systems and processes to better understand the implications of their design and operation.
 Thus, her research approach is (1) to develop models encompassing the primary trade-offs in the system, (2) to understand structural properties and to discover solution approaches to solve the models, and then (3) to conduct experiments that use the developed models and approaches to provide policy recommendations and managerial insights.